What are the aims of this leaflet?

-What does it look like?
+What does squamous cell carcinoma in situ look like?

-How will it be diagnosed?
+How will squamous cell carcinoma in situ be diagnosed?

-Can it be cured?
+Can squamous cell carcinoma in situ be cured?

-How can it be treated?
+How can squamous cell carcinoma in situ be treated?

-A number of treatments are available for Bowen’s disease:
+Several treatments are available for Bowen disease:

 - Curettage.
 This involves scraping off the abnormal skin under a local anaesthetic.
 The area then heals with a scab, like a graze.